Jade Etherden

-Jade Etherden (born 25 April 1995) is an Australian rugby league footballer who plays as for the St George Illawarra Dragons in the NRL Women's Premiership and Mounties RLFC in the NSWRL Women's Premiership.
+Jade Etherden (born 25 April 1995) is an Australian rugby league footballer who plays as for the Parramatta Eels Women in the NRL Women's Premiership and Mounties RLFC in the NSWRL Women's Premiership.

 Background

 Etherden was born in Wollongong and played her junior rugby league for the Woonona Bulls before having to give up the sport when she was 12.

 Playing career

 In 2011, Etherden returned to rugby league, playing for the Corrimal Cougars in the Illawarra Women's Premiership.
-In 2016, Etherden played for the Cronulla-Sutherland Sharks in a nines exhibition game against the St George Illawarra Dragons.
+In 2016, Etherden played for the Cronulla Sharks in a nines exhibition game against the St George Illawarra Dragons.
 In 2017, she played for the Dragons in a nines exhibition against the Sharks.
 On 14 May 2017, she represented NSW Country.

 In 2019, Etherden joined the Sharks NSWRL Women's Premiership team.